 Step 4: Claim your new PhilHealth ID card

 In most cases, it shouldn’t take more than an hour to claim your brand-new PhilHealth identification card.
-Upon claiming, double-check that the information in your ID card, particularly your name and the PhilHealth number, are correct and accurate.
+Upon claiming, double-check that the information in your ID card are correct and accurate.
 Don’t hesitate to inform the LHIO personnel if there are any mistakes in your ID.

 Step 5: Attach your photo and sign the ID